!Let's Talk! Button

 Have you microchipped your pet?
 If not, we strongly recommend that you schedule this as soon as possible.
 The microchip is little, yet it can have a significant impact on your pet’s life.
-In this article, a veterinarian from answers various microchip-related questions.
+A veterinarian answers basic questions about microchips, providing expert insights into the benefits and process of microchipping pets.

 Microchips are radio-frequency identification (RFID) implants, also known as transponders, that are placed in extremely small containers, often no larger than a single grain of rice.